keras-team/keras-cv/README.md

 KerasCV is a library of modular computer vision components that work natively with TensorFlow, JAX, or PyTorch.
-Built on [Keras Core](https://keras.io/keras_core/announcement/), these models, layers, metrics, etc. can be trained and serialized in any framework and re-used in another without costly migrations.
+Built on [Keras Core](https://keras.io/keras_core/announcement/), these models, layers, metrics, callbacks, etc., can be trained and serialized in any framework and re-used in another without costly migrations.
 See "Using KerasCV with Keras Core" below for more details on multi-framework KerasCV.

 <img style="width: 440px; max-width: 90%;" src="https://storage.googleapis.com/keras-cv/guides/keras-cv-augmentations.gif">

-KerasCV can be understood as a horizontal extension of the Keras API: the components are new first-party Keras objects (layers, metrics, etc.) that are too specialized to be added to core Keras.
+KerasCV can be understood as a horizontal extension of the Keras API: the components are new first-party Keras objects that are too specialized to be added to core Keras.
 They receive the same level of polish and backwards compatibility guarantees as the core Keras API, and they are maintained by the Keras team.

 Our APIs assist in common computer vision tasks such as data augmentation, classification, object detection, segmentation, image generation, and more.